elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 ## Project Design

-This project is composed of several steps, which involves iterative process.
+This project is composed of several steps, which involves an iterative process.

 ### 1. Business and data understanding